INTERVIEW 2023.12.09

 Q, next season FC Machida Zelvia and Tokyo Verdy will be promoted.
 The rivalry for supremacy in the capital, like in London, is likely to become intense.

-A, fans and supporters, this region of Tokyo should be very exciting.
-However, no matter who comes in front of us, we must stand up and defeat them.
-Because "Tokyo is blue and red".
+A, fans and supporters will surely get very excited about this Tokyo area.
+However, no matter who comes before us, we must stand up and defeat them.
+Because 'Tokyo is blue and red.'
 That should always be the case.
 The colors of Tokyo are blue and red.

 Text by Tadashi BABA (Freelance Writer)